Your quintessential guides to Asia and Beyond

 Travel by road to Takayama stopping en route at Inami for a sake wooden cup making experience and sake tasting.
 Next, continue to the UNESCO World Heritage-listed Shirakawago Village to get a glimpse of rural Japan.
 Continue to Takayama.

 Spend the morning browsing the local handicrafts and fresh produce at Miyagawa market, the Takayama Floats Museum and Takayama Jinya.
 Enjoy the afternoon at leisure.

 Travel to Matsumoto and spend time at the Daio Wasabi Farm to see the plantations and learn about its cultivation.
-Next, travel to Yudanaka and head to Jigokudani Monkey Park.
-Walk through a picturesque forested valley to the hot pools where you will see the famous Japanese macaques (snow monkeys) bathe and play before returning to Matsumoto.
+Continue to Yudanaka and head to Jigokudani Yaen-Koen.
+Walk through a picturesque forested valley to the hot pools where you can search for the famous Japanese macaques (snow monkeys) - sighting not guaranteed, before returning to Matsumoto.

 Begin the day with a visit to the magnificent 16th-century Matsumoto Castle, also known as 'Crow Castle', due to its intense black exterior.
 Next, head to a miso house and learn about the process of making this famous Japanese seasoning.
-Experience zen meditation at Narai-juku before continuing to Suwa.
+Also visit the former post town of Naraijuku before continuing to Suwa.

 Travel to Hakone and ascend 2,400 metres to the 5th Station (weather permitting) for magnificent views of Mt Fuji.
 Also, enjoy a peaceful cruise on Lake Ashi before taking to the skies on the Komagatake Ropeway.
 Later, continue to Tokyo by road.